hairizuanbinnoorazman/blog/content/speaker-profile.md

 ## Bio

-Hairizuan is a Devops Engineer at Acronis.
-He is a avid fan of tools and technologies and has dabbled in various programming languages such as Golang, Python and R. He is currently one of the co-organizer for the GDG Cloud Singapore meetup group.
+Hairizuan is a Devops Engineer at Kiteworks.
+He is a avid fan of tools and technologies and has dabbled in various programming languages such as Golang, Python, Elm and R. He is currently one of the co-organizer for the GDG Cloud Singapore meetup group.

 ## Social Profiles